January 31, 2023Review Recipe

-Pumpkin and spice muffins are delicious fall treats that taste so good you’ll want to make them all year round!
-This moist pumpkin spice muffins recipe is super easy to make because it uses cake mix and canned pumpkin (but you don’t need to tell anyone that!)
+Pumpkin spice muffins are delicious fall treats that taste so good you’ll want to make them all year round!
+This moist pumpkin spice muffin recipe is super easy to make because it uses cake mix and canned pumpkin (but you don’t need to tell anyone that!)

 - 1 box of spice cake mix